 Localization

-The user can set the language of the application.
-Starting with API V7, plugins whose logic depends on the terminal language have the possibility to work out the language change.
+The user can set the application language.
+Starting from API V7, plugins whose logic depends on the terminal language can handle language changes.

-The language is changed in the settings screen:
+Changing the language is done through the settings screen:

 changeLanguage

-The current application language can be read using the IOperationService.GetHostTerminalSettings():
+The current application language can be determined using the method IOperationService.GetHostTerminalSettings():

 var settings = PluginContext.Operations.GetHostTerminalSettings();

-The method returns an object that implements the IHostTerminalSettings interface.
-It includes two localization properties:
+The method returns an object that implements the interface IHostTerminalSettings.
+It contains two localization properties:

 Plugin startup settings

-Starting with API V7, the plugin automatically gets the localization settings from the terminal when the application starts.
-Before the call of the plugin code, the properties are set:
+Starting from API V7, during application startup, the plugin automatically retrieves localization settings from the terminal.
+Before the plugin code is called, the following properties are set:

 Tracking language changes by the plugin

-For example, if the plugin code allows you to apply new settings instantly, the properties can be set right away:
+For example, if the plugin code allows for immediate application of new settings, the properties can be set right away:

 PluginContext.Notifications.CurrentCultureChanged.Subscribe(x =>